agsight

 A mobile app screen displays a water assessment for apple crops, showing a recommended irrigation level of 1.1 inches per week and a disease alert warning about apple scab.

-Apply water where your crops most need it.
+apply water where your crops most need it.

-Water needs
+water needs

-Know where, when, and how to irrigate your crops and plots.
+know where, when, and how to irrigate your crops and plots.

-Dynamic irrigation
+irrigation

-High-quality soil results, in seconds
+high-quality soil results, in seconds

 When I asked growers how they decide where to fertilize or whether their compost is “ready,” the answers ranged from “I eyeball it” to “I wait two weeks for a lab report and hope it’s still relevant.”
 That gap drove me to build a workflow where a single photo of soil becomes a full nutrient and texture profile within minutes.

-Personalized schedules
+personalized schedules

 I built Agsight’s task engine to cross-reference crop health, weather forecasts, and phenology, then create a prioritized daily to-do list (delivered as a notification and spatial map) so farmers always know what to act on first, and where.